Tknott95/DiscordLLM/README.md

 # TOC_DISCORD_BOT
 # DiscordLLM

+By using model quantization you can run larger llms on your device that was not possible prior.
+Learn more about hardware needed without model quantization here: https://www.hardware-corner.net/guides/computer-to-run-llama-ai-model/

 This DiscordBot uses StableBeluga7B for this example and does not remember history as it is meant to be a one shot answer in whatever specialized prompt you would like.
 In the future history can be brought back or you could extend this yourself.